geoffoliver/personal-homepage/README.md

 # RSS+JSON Feeds

-RSS and JSON feeds of your homepage, media, and albums are available.
+RSS and JSON feeds of your post are available.
 Additionally, PageFeed uses RSS and JSON feeds to populate your feed.

 # Software/Tech Used